vnen/api-blueprint/README.md

     If a media type is specified but no explicit example is provided, a default representation using attributes and affordances should be generated for known media-types.
 For not recognized media-types an explicit example should be included.

-+   `Metadata` ...
-Specific metadata as [planned for Format 1A](https://github.com/apiaryio/api-blueprint/issues/38).
++   `Traits` ...
+An arbitrary API Blueprint object traits.
+Used to specficy additional object characteristic or metadata related to object.
+Refer to [API Blueprint Traits](https://github.com/apiaryio/api-blueprint/issues/47) for details.

-    The Gists Resource of *Gist API* demonstrates additional metadata to be used for generating an [ALPS profile](http://alps.io/spec).
+    > **Note:** The Gists Resource of the full Gist API example demonstrates additional metadata to be used for generating an [ALPS profile](http://alps.io/spec).

 > **Note:** Consider using `Alt keywords` instead of proposed keywords to improve clarity for general audience.